 The following table shows the number of people queueing at a local post office at different times of the day:

-Show this information as a pictogram using an appropriate key, for example where an envelope represents two people.
+Show this information as a pictogram using the key where represents five people.

 In this section you have learned about how to present data in pictograms.